jesseraypaulsen/personality-test/README.md

 Beginning a new session: if localStorage has a "currentUser" key then setCurrentUser (in first useEffect) and setScores (in second useEffect).
 Or block further action with a modal until the user creates a name - at which point call setCurrentUser and setScores([]).
 Each scenario must update both currentUser and scores states.

+## Todos

+- probably another navigation icon-button for going back to question-answering when you're on the dashboard, because currently you have to click on the inventory button and while that does take the user back to question-answering it also opens the Inventory Bar